michmattera/HerBody/TESTING.md

 ## **Unit Testing**

-Unittest was used by the developer to check the functionality for the django app.
+Unittest was used by the developer to check the functionality of the Django app.
-Developer tried to check as much as possible with unittest.
+The developer tried to check as much as possible with the unit test.
-First time using unittest so developer struggle a bit to test all part of the application.
+First time using unit test so the developer struggle a bit to test all parts of the application.

-The following file is where the developer worote the Unit Test:
+The following file is where the developer wrote the Unit Test:

 - [Booking Unit Test](booking/tests/)
 - [Myproject Unit Test](myproject/tests/)